-It doesn’t matter if you’re meeting a client for the first time, or you’re about to go on a first date; those first impressions really count.
-Although we’re always told that it’s wrong to ‘judge a book by its cover’, and that beauty is ‘only skin deep’, humans are hardwired to form impressions in a matter of seconds – so it’s important to make sure you’re having a positive impact!
+It doesn’t matter if you’re going to a first job interview, or you’re about to go on a first date; those first impressions count.
+Although we’re always told that it’s wrong to judge a book by its cover, and that beauty is only skin deep, humans are hard-wired to form impressions often within seconds so it’s important to make sure you’re having a positive impact!

-Nail that first impression, and it immediately sets you off on the right foot.
-You’ll be taken more seriously.
-People will want to hear what you have to say.
-They’ll feel positive about you, and feel more secure in your company.
+Make a good first impression, and it at once sets you off on the right foot.
+You’ll get taken more seriously.
+Everyone wants to hear what you have to say.
+Second, they’ll think positive about you and feel a lot more secure in your career.

-Don’t imagine that the small details don’t matter – they really do.
-Here’s a checklist of what to keep in mind when you’re meeting someone for the first time.
+Don’t underestimate the significance of the small details.
+Here are tips to keep in mind when you meet someone for the first time.

 - Your shoes.
-People surely don’t spend any time examining shoes, do they?
+People don’t spend a moment examining shoes, today do they?
 Well, you’d be surprised.
-It’s not uncommon for a person’s gaze to slip to floor level, and if you’re wearing scuffed, sloppy shoes, it’ll ruin your overall look.
-Unless of course, that’s the look you’re going for!
+It’s not unlikely for a person’s gaze to slip to floor level, and if you’re wearing scuffed, sloppy shoes, they will ruin your overall image.
+Unless that’s the view you’re going for!

 - Your personal grooming.
-If you’re going to shave, make sure you do it properly.
-Patchy, uneven shaving will make you look unkempt.
-If you’re going for a bearded look, condition the hair and trim it to ensure it’s not a wild mess.
-This is especially important if you’re at a business meeting.
+If you shave, make sure you do it.
+Patchy shaving will make you appear unkempt.
+If you’re going for a bearded look, condition the hair and trim to make sure its not a wild mess.
+This is important if you’re at a business meeting.

-- Take the right bag.
-Whether it’s a laptop case, rucksack or handbag, it needs to reflect the mood of the meeting.
-If you’re going on a date, you might want to take something unobtrusive (lugging everything but the kitchen sink in a gigantic carry-all isn’t quite the right look for this event).
-However, if you’re attending a business meeting, a smart briefcase or shoulder bag is a good option.
+- Take the correct bag.
+Whether a laptop case, rucksack or handbag, it needs to show the mood of the moment.
+If you’re going on a date, take something unobtrusive (lugging everything but the kitchen sink in a gigantic carryall will not impress for this event).
+But, if you’re attending a business interview, a smart briefcase or shoulder bag is a good choice.

-- Get the right scent.
-Smell really matters.
-It goes without saying that your clothes (and you) should be freshly washed on the day.
-It’s also a wise idea to spray on a suitable aftershave.
-If you’re looking to create an air of authority, Aventus Creed is a good option.
-Alternatively, a romantic meal might call for a more sensual scent, like Oud Wood.
+- Get the correct scent.
+Smell matters, your clothes (and you) should be washed on the day.
+Also, a wise idea to spray on a suitable aftershave.
+If you’re looking to create an air of authority, Aventus Creed is a good option., a romantic meal might call for a more sensual scent, like Oud Wood.

-- Even the tiniest accessory can create real impact.
+- Even the tiniest accessory a chance for lasting impact.
 For example, your jewellery speaks volumes.
-If you’re going for a professional look, you’ll want to avoid anything to bohemian or ‘over-the-top’.
+When you’re going for a professional demeanor, you’ll want to avoid anything to bohemian or over-the-top.
 If you’re wearing a belt, make sure it coordinates with the rest of your outfit.
-If in doubt, search for some inspiration online.
+If in doubt, search for inspiration online.

-- Sign with the right pen.
-If you want to get a signature on that contract, you’ll need to use the right pen.
-A scrappy biro doesn’t send out the right message – trust us, you’ll be judged on it.
-Instead, invest in a properly crafted ballpoint or fountain pen.
-This shows that you care about the contract that your client is about to sign.
+- Sign with a pen that conveys authority.
+If you want to get a signature on that sales contract, use the correct pen.
+A scrappy biro doesn’t send out the message you want trust us, you’ll get judged on it.
+Instead, invest in a crafted fountain or ballpoint pen.
+This shows you care about the contract that your client is about to sign.

 - Get ironing.
 Yes, we know that ironing is one of the least fun jobs in the world.
-But if you’re planning on wearing a shirt or cotton garment, it’s pretty essential.
-Creased, messy tops are never going to create the desired impression.
+But if you’re planning on wearing a shirt or cotton garment, it’s essential.
+Creased, messy tops will never convey a good first impression.